chenglou/react-motion/README.md

 __willLeave__: (key, tween, finalVals, currVals, currV) => nextFinalVals

-`willLeave` should return a data structure representing the next final values to aim for.
+`willLeave` should return a data structure representing the next final endValue to aim for.